Skip to content

 Students should isolate away from others, wear a mask, and seek care immediately by contacting your home team.

 DO NOT walk into UHC without an appointment as you risk exposing others.
-Contact your home team in advance to inform them of your risk for mumps, and they will provide instructions including accessing an alternate entrance at UHC to avoid exposing others.
+Contact your home team in advance to inform them of your risk for tuberculosis, and they will provide instructions including accessing an alternate entrance at UHC to avoid exposing others.

 Faculty and staff should also isolate away from others, wear a mask, and seek care immediately by contacting your healthcare provider.
-Inform any healthcare provider in advance of your risk for mumps so that they may provide you with special instructions to avoid exposing others.
+Inform any healthcare provider in advance of your risk for tuberculosis so that they may provide you with special instructions to avoid exposing others.

 How do I protect myself from Tuberculosis(TB)?